thinktecture-labs/semantic-kernel-semanticsearch/README.md

 ```

 ```
-Enter a question or press enter to quit: What is sk?
+Enter a question or press enter to quit: What systems cann SK connect to?
-🤖: Semantic Kernel (SK) is a lightweight SDK that lets you easily mix conventional programming languages with the latest in Large Language Model (LLM) AI "prompts" with templating, chaining, and planning capabilities out-of-the-box.
+🤖: SK can connect to external APIs, MS Graph Connector Kit, Bing search query, OpenXML streams, and SQLite.
 ```

 ```